EUROPEAN FEDERATION OF CORROSION

 The retiring President shall serve on the BoA as Immediate Past President for a period commensurate with that of the incoming President.
 Thereafter the Immediate Past President shall step down from the BoA and not be eligible to stand as an administrator until a further term (3 years) has elapsed.

-All administrators serve without any form of remuneration from the EFC.
+All administrators serve without any form of remuneration from the Association.

 Administrators may be dismissed by the General Assembly by a majority decision of two-thirds of the full members present or represented.

-Article 14.
+Article 15.
 The President, the Vice-President and the Treasurer are elected by the General Assembly on a proposal by the Board of Administrators.
-The terms of office of the President and Vice-President begin at the General Assembly where they are elected.
+The terms of office of the President and Vice-President begin on the first of January following the General Assembly during which the election took place.
 The Scientific Secretary is appointed by the BoA in consultation with the Chairman of the Science and Technology Advisory Committee (STAC).